qmk/qmk_firmware/keyboards/noxary/280/keymaps/via/readme.md

-# The default keymap for Noxary 280
+# The VIA keymap for Noxary 280